mannysz/unbiased-bayesian/README.md

 Declare the following environment variables before running any task on analyzer service:

 - ANALYZER_DATA: Absolute path for data file (created if not exists on service bootstrap).
-- API_KEY: Salted API Key that will authorize external services call the analyzer endpoints.
+- API_KEY: Salted API Key that will authorize external services call the analyzer and classifier endpoints.

 Create a file named `.env` in the root project folder exporting the environment variables to avoid environment clashing running foreman or honcho, and load it with "source" everytime you need to